 Steve is a consultant with Landell Consulting specialising in procurement and governance, and holds a business degree with majors in accounting and economics.
 Steve spent 16 years as a senior director with the Department of Treasury and Finance and his experience includes financial management, policy reform, corporate planning and governance, human resource strategy, risk management and audit.
 Steve is a member of the Yarra Ranges Council Audit and Risk Committee and a member of the Old Treasury Reserve Building Committee of Management.
 Steve was previously Chair of Manningham Community Health Services and a member of the Audit Committee for the Department of Treasury and Finance.

-Corporate structure and management responsibilities as of October 2016
+Corporate structure and management responsibilities

 Director of Energy Safety, Paul Fearon